Norman Schwarzkopf Jr.: Retirement

 Schwarzkopf returned to the United States after the Gulf War as a national hero, and his ability to effectively deal with the press left him a positive image.
 Schwarzkopf indicated a desire to retire from the military in mid-1991.
 He was initially considered for promotion alternatively to General of the Army or to Army Chief of Staff, and was ultimately asked to assume the latter post, but he declined.
 He was later questioned about running for political office, but, considering himself an independent, expressed little interest in doing so; ultimately denying speculation of possibly seeking the Senate seat in Florida.
 Schwarzkopf was not vocal about his political opinions during his military career.
 He retired from the military in August 1991, moving to Tampa, Florida.

 Following his retirement, Schwarzkopf attained a status as celebrity, and was highly praised in the news media.
-He was profiled by the Associated Press, the Washington Post, and Newsday, People, as well as praised in a Random House publication on the war, Triumph in the Desert.
+He was profiled by the Associated Press, the Washington Post, Newsday, and People, as well as praised in a Random House publication on the war, Triumph in the Desert.
 Schwarzkopf's speaking fees topped $60,000 per public appearance.

 In 1992, Schwarzkopf published a memoir, It Doesn't Take a Hero, about his life; it became a bestseller.
 Schwarzkopf sold the rights to his memoirs to Bantam Books for $5,000,000.
 In 1993, Schwarzkopf was found to have prostate cancer, for which he was successfully treated.
 Among the many honors he received was the Presidential Medal of Freedom in 2002.
 Queen Elizabeth II honorarily knighted Schwarzkopf and he was awarded many other military accolades from foreign countries.
 He led the Pegasus Parade at the Kentucky Derby and was an honorary guest at the Indianapolis 500.
 He supported several children's charities and national philanthropic causes, and he was a spokesperson for prostate cancer awareness, recovery of the grizzly bear from endangered species status, and served on the Nature Conservancy board of governors.
 Schwarzkopf otherwise sought to live out a low-profile retirement in Tampa, though he briefly served as a military commentator for NBC.